thoughtspot/thoughtspot.github.io/_complex-search/change-the-view.md

 To exclude or include row values:

-1. Right click on the visualization or table cell of interest
+1. Right-click the visualization or table cell of interest
 2. Select **Exclude "value"** or **Include "value"** if available.

      ![]({{ site.baseurl }}/images/exclude.png "Exclude value option")